Shrewsbury, county town of Shropshire, has an impressive history, with a medieval street plan that is largely unspoiled and over 660 listed buildings.

 Shrewsbury also offers a wide variety of other festivals, including a comedy festival, a cartoon festival for families with kids, and a Carnival.
 Visitors and guests can experience historic pubs, some of which have been continuously open for hundreds of years; The Golden Cross has been used as an Inn since the 15th century.
 There is also an art gallery amongst other museums, plenty of bars and even live music on offer.

-Communications have been central to Shrewesbury life and it has been an important centre for road traffic as a result.
+Communications have been central to Shrewsbury life and it has been an important centre for road traffic as a result.
 A new coaching route in 1815 improved its connection to Ireland, and a number of additional roads were added contemporaneously, including roads we continue to use today.
-In spite of this, Shrewesbury encourages a village feel at its heart; the park and ride service limits personal vehicles in the centre, allowing visitors to walk more freely.
+In spite of this, Shrewsbury encourages a village feel at its heart; the park and ride service limits personal vehicles in the centre, allowing visitors to walk more freely.

 Articles about England published by Odyssey Traveller.

 - Queen Victoria’s Britain, Part 1 and Part 2

 - Studying Gargoyles and grotesques

 - Georgian Architecture

 For all the articles Odyssey Traveller has published for mature aged and senior travellers, click through on this link.

 External articles to assist you on your visit to England.